vuejs/docs/src/guide/components/provide-inject.md

 provide('key', count)
 ```

-Providing reactive values allows the descendent components using the provided value to establish a reactive connection to the provider component.
+Providing reactive values allows the descendant components using the provided value to establish a reactive connection to the provider component.

 </div>